CC-MNNIT/DevJam/DevJam-2019/README.md

 **Project Name** - CC Club MNNIT Website

 **Project Description** - A one stop solution for tech/coding enthusiasts following CC Club, MNNIT Allahabad.
 Sign-up, choose categories which interests you and see related posts on top of your home page feed, comment on them to clear any doubts.
 Get E-mail notificitation about posts regarding scheduled events/classes.
-Get resources related to topics covered in class by accessing side navigation bar from your home page.
+Get resources related to topics covered in class by accessing side navigation bar from your Home Page.

 **Github URL** - https://github.com/ankitsangwan1999/CC-CLUB-MNNIT-Website